kawaiiDango/pano-scrobbler/privacy-policy.md

 ### Information collected

-- Personal Information
+#### Personal Information

 User identifiable information such as a username or API token is used for logging in to music tracking services of your choice such as Last.fm, Libre.fm, ListenBrainz and self-hosted instances.

-- Non-Personal Information
+#### Non-Personal Information

-The app sends non-personal information such as titles of music playing on the device and other music metadata, to the previously mentioned music tracking services of your choice.
-To fetch images of artists and albums, the name of the artist and album is sent to Spotify.
-To fetch the missing metadata while scrobbling Deezer on Windows, the app uses the Deezer API.
-If you are using the version downloaded from Google Play and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics.
-If you are using the non-Google Play version and have entered the unlock key, a truncated hash of a device identifier as well as the unlock key is sent to the backend server to check its validity and to limit the number of devices it can be used on.
+- The app sends non-personal information such as titles of music playing on the device and other music metadata, to the previously mentioned music tracking services of your choice, for its core functionality.
+- To fetch images of artists and albums, the name of the artist and album is sent to Spotify.
+This is functionality disabled by default for fresh installs.
+- To fetch the missing metadata while scrobbling Deezer on Windows, the app uses the Deezer API.
+- If you are using the Google Play version and automatic error reporting is enabled, an anonymous, resettable device identifier is sent to Firebase Crashlytics, along with stack traces of the error.
+- If you are using the non-Google Play version and have entered the unlock key, a truncated hash of a device identifier as well as the unlock key is sent to my backend server to check its validity and to limit the number of devices it can be used on.
+Since hashing is a one-way function, the real identifier cannot be recovered from the hash.

 ### Third Party Services